jscinoz/optimus-vfio-docs/NOTES.md

   that does this, but this patch does not appear mainline yet
 * Nouveau seems to create a render node, whether anything actually works is TBD

 TODO:
+* Try in BIOS VM
+  * Nouveau can load from pci rom fine, try ACPI
+  * Seem to be able to get it from ASL too :O
+* Try reading ROM from qemu fw_cfg - might be exposed to ACPI
+* Patch OVMF to to have ACPI \_ROM method
+  * Tried doing this through ASL, but couldn't find a way to get the ROM data from PCI XROMBAR
+  * Just have it expose ROMs, still do the rest in ASL
 * Try binary nvidia + QXL (no gvt)
 * Upload various xorg.confs
 * Try with git kernel